-Anne has to take it easy, she must be careful not to let her leg, with the bandage, get wet.
+Anne has to take it easy, she must be careful to keep the bandage on her leg dry.

 Bozava is quiet and laid back.
 It seems another pleasant place.
-The unstable political situation is probably doing its own to scare away tourists.
+The unstable political situation is clearly doing its own to scare away tourists.